 Hahndorf Creek, near Hahndorf

-- Sparse macroinvertebrate community with no rare or sensitive species
+- Sparse macroinvertebrate community, with no species sensitive to pollution found.

 About the location

-The creek was given a Poor rating because the site sampled showed evidence of major changes in ecosystem structure, and moderate changes to the way the ecosystem functions.
-There was considerable evidence of human disturbance including nutrient enrichment, degraded riparian vegetation and fine sediment deposition in the channel.
+The river was given a Poor rating at this site because the ecosystem showed evidence of major changes in the animal community and plant life, and moderate changes to the way the ecosystem functions because of nutrient enrichment and presence of fine sediment.

 Special environmental features